Using Alcohol As Deodorant To Reduce Plastic In Personal Hygiene

 Deodorant vs Anti-Antiperspirant

-My mindset about deodorant is that the body sweats for a reason.
-I’ve never liked to use antiperspirants.
+But I feel that the body sweats for a reason so I’ve never liked to use antiperspirants.
 It just seems unnatural to me to force the body not to do something it was designed to do to keep it healthy.

-I typically purchased the sticks instead of the sprays since I felt the aerosol in sprays were even worse for the environment.
-But I’d always hated the immense plastic waste of roll-up deodorants.
+I typically purchased deodorant sticks instead of the sprays since I felt the aerosol in sprays were even worse for the environment.
+But I’d always hated the immense plastic waste of deodorant sticks.

-Sure it looks like there’s lots of product in these things, but the containers are typically not filled completely (or even close).
-There’s really not near as much deodorant as it appears in those big clunky disposable plastic tubes.
+The containers are typically not filled completely (or even close).
+There’s not near as much deodorant as it appears in those big clunky disposable plastic tubes.

 Plus there’s no way to use up the deodorant product at the end because it’s encased in the roll-up plastic holder thingy.
 (Yeah, that’s my official description.
 HA!)

 As is often the case I got to wondering, “Hummm… I wonder if I can make this product for myself??”
-So I started trolling the internet for recipes for making your own deodorant.
+So I started trolling the internet for recipes to make my own deodorant.

 I found that there are several options out there, but most sounded a little too hippy-dippy for me.